Envirometrix/PredictiveSoilMapping/01-Introduction.md

 There is also increasing interest in the economic aspects of soil functions in relation to soil mapping and soil information use.
-For a soil mapper to justify the importance of producing spatial soil information there is no better argument that a thorough economic assessment of its use.
+For a soil mapper to justify the importance of producing spatial soil information there is no better argument than a thorough economic assessment of its use.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">There is an increasing need to quantify